arcboundrav/evodom/README.md

 In special cases, a Strategy will make a selection using a custom procedure which still relies on sampling informed by evolved preferences.
-These custom procedures---and, the naive heuristic that a Strategy may deploy when the game is nearly over---are discussed [here](#heuristics).
+These custom procedures—and, the naive heuristic that a Strategy may deploy when the game is nearly over—are discussed [here](#heuristics).